ssi-dk/sepi_point/README.md

 In batch mode each isolate in the provided input folder(s) will have their own subfolder within the output folder containing results from that isolate.

-In addition, <output_folder>/results.tsv will be printed containg the combined results from all isolates, and a tsv will be printed in matrix format with a row for each isolate and a column for each mutation in the database, with presence/absence of mutation being represented with 0/1.
+In addition, the base output folder will contain results.tsv with the combined results from all isolates, as well as results.matrix.tsv, a 0/1 filled matrix with the presence/absence of each mutation in each isolate.